joaquinpelle/Skylight.jl/docs/src/gettingstarted.md

                         horizontal_number_of_pixels = 600,
                         vertical_number_of_pixels = 600)
 ```

-See [Pinhole camera](@ref) for an explanation of this camera setup.
-Finally, gather these
+### 5. Set up the configurations object
-objects into a configurations object.
-This is a vacuum transport problem, so use
+We gather the spacetime, radiative model, and camera into a configurations object.
+This setup is for a vacuum transport problem (in the observer-to-emitter scheme).

 ```julia
 configurations = VacuumOTEConfigurations(spacetime=spacetime,